 - selection of an additional child to receive educational sponsorship in 2018;

 - meetings with several men and women whose university and college education had been sponsored by CCC and who were now propsering in their chosen careers;

 - strengthening of links with existing partners and forming new relationships.

 CCC is governed by a Council, of whom five members are trustees.
 No Council member receives any payment for his or her services.
-CCC does not employ any staff.
+CCC does not employ any staff in the United Kingdom.

 The major risks to which CCC is exposed, as identified by the trustees, and the systems in place to mitigate those risks were reviewed during the year.
 The trustees also reviewed CCC’s internal financial controls.

 Registered charities are required to benefit the public.
-In 2016, CCC provided benefit in the form of the payment of educational fees for five children enrolled at schools and one student enrolled at university in Cambodia and the provision of meals for children participating in the Children of Cambodia project.
+In 2017, CCC provided benefit in the form of the payment of educational fees for four children enrolled at schools in Cambodia and the provision of meals for children participating in the Children of Cambodia project.
 The section of the public qualifying for the benefit consisted of:

 - Cambodian children receiving high-quality education at private schools in Phnom Penh, Cambodia.

 CCC provided sponsorship to students whose families could not afford to pay the fees for their children to attend private schools.
 CCC considers applications for sponsorship on the basis of availability of funds, need (i.e., the inability of an applicant’s parents to pay fees), the likelihood of the applicant completing the course of study and the reputation of the institution at which the applicant wishes to study.

 - Cambodian children at risk of suffering malnutrition or being required to work.